 “But if you think for a single second I’m leaving you behind in this wilderness you’re out of your mind.”

 But Laurent didn’t say anything, only stood with his ear cocked to the wind.
-For a second, all Milo could think was, you’re still not noticing.
-The wind shifted, and Milo heard it.
+For a second, all Laurent could think was, you’re still not noticing.
+The wind shifted, and Laurent heard it.

 Singing.
 Ethereal, silvery.
 Faint, just barely riding the wind.